Actively Recruiting

 - Child is in an all-day special education classroom

-- Parent/caregiver or child does not read or speak English
+- Parent, primary caregiver, or child does not read or speak English

-- Child plans to start or stop psychotropic medication during the study (children on stable medication regimens are eligible)
+- Child plans to start or stop psychotropic medication during the study (medication must be stable if taken)

 AI-Screening